marianabritoazevedo/embedded-ai/Image_classifier/README.md

 For this project, it was also used the tool named Weights & Biases (also known as Wandb) to make the model management.
 Based on its operation, the big-picture of the data pipeline used in this project can be seen in the figure below.

 ![image info](./images/img-modelo-com-fundo.png)

+In general, for each stage of the data pipeline it was created a notebook in Google Colaboratory, containing five stages: ``